Computing with necklaces on elliptic curves: Examples

 Instead, the reduction of $E_{-67}$ is the point in $X(\FF_{11})$ represented by the triple of necklaces in the following picture:

 While the first necklace is fixed by Frobenius, the other two are exchanged by it.

-These are the only two $\FF_{11}$-rational necklaces on $\tilde{E}$, but there are also no other rational elliptic curves with complex multiplication that reduce to~$\tilde{E}$.
-There are of course plenty of curves without complex multiplication.
+These are the only two $\FF_{11}$-rational points on $X$, the remaining six necklaces on $\tilde E$ form two conjugate points in $X(\FF_{121})$.
+While no other rational elliptic curves with complex multiplication that reduce to~$\tilde{E}$, there are of course plenty of curves without complex multiplication.